5 Tips to Professionally Respond by Email

-Keep it short, simple and informative.
+Keep it short, simple, and informative.

-Quotes seem like a nice touch but are added clutter and plus nobody reads those anyways.
+Quotes seem like a nice touch but are added clutter and plus nobody reads those anyway.
 Additional paragraphs of information or any text you need to physically scroll through to read is too much information.
 This added info will most likely be skipped by the receiver.

-Avoid hitting the reply all button as much as you can.
+Avoid hitting the reply-all button as much as you can.
 You will piss off many people and end up filling inboxes with unnecessary correspondence.
-Unless this is a group email where everyone needs to know the REALLY important information you are sending out then just hit reply and send one email to one person.
+Unless this is a group email where everyone needs to know the really important information you are sending out then just hit reply and send one email to one person.